Felipe-gsilva/mclj/README.md

 Simply run, then:

 for the mock server
-> clj -M:dev -m dev.core
+> cd app/ && clj -M:dev -m dev.core

 for the frontend
 > cd front && npm install && npm run dev

+---

+You can also simply use docker or docker compose to run this project.

+Run:
+> docker compose build

+and then

+> docker compose up

+---
+# Ports

+- localhost:5173 `frontend`
+- localhost:8000 `mock server`
+### endpoints
+> list-tasks

+> create-task

+> delete-all

+> delete-task

+> update-task